What is the Queer Digital History Project (QDHP)?

 The QDHP follows a policy similar to the Digital Transgender Archive: whenever possible, content is categorized using terminology derived from the document or contemporaneous descriptions.
-This practice, while it may not always reflect current preferred terms, aims to avoid retroactively applying labels to individuals or spaces who might not have identified with them—a politically fraught act.
+While it may not always reflect current preferred terms nor offer a particularly neat, organized taxonomy, this practice does aim to avoid retroactively applying labels to individuals or spaces who might not have identified with them—a politically fraught act.

 What kind of content does the QDHP not hold?

 Private communication between individuals unless both parties have given written consent to the QDHP for the files to be archived

 Individual postings to communities as single files unless they are either directly related to group structure (such as FAQs or group statistics) or contain group history narratives.

 Moreover, the QDHP does not link to blog posts or similar “publicly private” communications about communities in the Catalog unless the author has given written consent for the post to be included.

 Is access to any of the content on the QDHP restricted?